warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 `LD_LIBRARY_PATH=/mnt/anyka_hack/lib_rtsp:/mnt/anyka_hack/oldcam/usr/lib` (from SD card folder)

 before launching the executable.
 First of all my camera does not support `/etc/jffs2/` folder path for H63 sensor conf file, I had to modify the 2 bytes of the binary to point to `/etc/jffs2/c`.
 When that was done, it complained that the conf file was too old version and needed `version 3`, so using an alternative conf file (https://github.com/Nemobi/Anyka/blob/main/device/squashfs-root/local/isp_h63_mipi_1lane_101402.conf) for the same sensor solved that.
-Then it could finally launch rtsp, but right away gives error.
+Then it could finally launch rtsp, but right away gives error. (full log available in folder)

 ```
 [get_v4l2_ptr:408] select timeout!